rickardlindberg/rliterate/rliterate.markdown

 * There is no way to control empty lines from placeholders
 * There is no list paragraph type
 * Save button (in code editor) is very far down if there is lots of code and only top is edited
-* Scrolling a page does not work if mouse is over a code paragraph
 * Not possible to go to a page with Ctrl+T
 * Highlight object being dragged somehow (screenshot?)
 * Make each column scrollable (like Tweetdeck)